 Deep Purple has led a successful career since their debut in 1968, they wrote many of the most powerful Hard Rock songs such as “Smoke on the water”, “Speed King”, “Black Night”, “Bloodsucker”…

 The band is largely known all over the world for their unique ideas and style which makes them different than any other band.
-They came up with the world’s famous riff in“Smoke on the water”, which is almost known by everybody.
+They came up with the world’s famous riff in “Smoke on the water”, which is known and played by almost everybody.
 The band’s still keeping its large popularity that has never died since they gained it in the very early 70’s.

-But has Deep Purple really written all their great songs?
-I doubt it.
+But did Deep Purple really write all their great songs?

-Let’s see some great Deep purple’ songs that were Stolen.
+Let’s see some great Deep purple’ songs that were inspired from other songs..

 #6.
 Black Night